 Minerd.com founder Mark A. Miner and longtime cousin researcher Eugene Podraza paid their respects at Helen and Will's grave during a visit to Laredo in September 2009.
 The cemetery could only be accessed via a rutted dirt road, and was terribly overgrown with weeds and sumac.
 Even in 1966, when Rose Hemley Hoover published her cemetery book, she observed that the cemetery was only "partially tended with the west third, mowed, and east untended except for brush cutting."

-Seen at right, Podraza stands at the marker in dense underbrush.
+Seen here, Podraza stands at the marker in dense underbrush.
 Click for an enlarged view, our "Photo of the Month" in February 2010.

 Blanche's book is invaluable to our understanding of the members and stories of this pioneer branch.
 It's entitled Ancestral and Chronological History and Lineage of the Family of Luther White and Mahala (Minor) White -- Their Forbears and Descendants -- 1665-1971.
 The book has been donated to libraries in Mt.
 Gilead, OH; Sandusky, OH; Somerset, PA; Indianapolis, IN; Salt Lake City, UT; and to the Minerd-Miner-Minor Archives.

 An original copy of Blanche's booklet Ancestral and Chronological History and Lineage of George William Clark is on file today at the Grundy County Genealogical Society at the Jewett Norris Library.
 In the preface, she writes: